The South College Promise Grant

 The South College Promise Grant award is subject to change at the discretion of the college.
 Awards made to eligible students will not change as long as the student maintains eligibility as described above.
 Students with interruption of enrollment in the award period due to the satisfaction of program prerequisites may apply for an exception to the continuous enrollment requirement.
 The South College Promise Grant does not have a cash value and will not be considered towards any credit balances that may result from the award.

-- Be a recent high school graduate or homeschooled graduate from an accredited high school or approved home school program (graduated within the last six months prior to enrollment at South College).
+- Be a recent high school graduate or homeschooled graduate from an accredited high school or approved home school program (students are required to enroll at South College by the fall term following their high school graduation date.)

 - Declare pursuit of an approved undergraduate program offered at the South College Asheville or South College Atlanta campus (Certificate programs are not eligible).